crizzy9/.dotfiles/README.md

 <visual selection>:s/\(\w.*\)/data[0] = "\1";

 # macros
+## macros and marks are stored as registers, marks to move, macros to repeat action
 " - view all registers in which key q <register: a-z> {do stuff} q - record macro
 @<register> - use macro
 @@ - run last ran macro
-. - repeat previous action (does not repeat motion keys)
-- Check existing macros/registers
+. - repeat previous action (does not repeat motion keys) " - Check existing macros/registers
-:cdo execute "norm! @a" | update - run macro on a quickfix menu after recording for @a (update saves, remove to to keep unsaved)
+:cdo execute "norm! @a" | update - run macro on a quickfix menu after recording for @a (update saves the file) qa <record macro> q -> "ap <paste to buffer and change macro> "ayy <update> - update existing recorded macro with new changes

 # marks (used as bookmarks) - use harpoon?
 ## regular marks are lower case, Upper case marks are global marks